 In one case, a district court noted that although an agency is required pursuant to 5 U.S.C. § 552a(c) to keep an accurate accounting of each disclosure, there is no requirement that the “disclosed records themselves contain ‘the date, nature and purpose’ of each disclosure.”
 Sieverding v.
 DOJ, 693 F. Supp.
 2d 93, 106 (D.D.C.
 2010), summary affirmance granted, No. 10-5149, 2010 WL 4340348 (D.C.
 Cir.
 Oct.
 19, 2010).
 The district court also went on to state that the accounting requirement only “requires agencies to keep accurate accountings of their disclosures of records; they need not account for conversations or personal visits.”
 Id.

 It is important to recognize that subsection (c)(3) grants individuals a right of access similar to the access right provided by subsection (d)(1).
 See Standley v.
 DOJ, 835 F.2d 216, 219 (9th Cir.
-1987) (plaintiff entitled to gain access to list, compiled by U.S. Attorney, of persons in IRS to whom disclosures of grand jury materials about plaintiff were made); Ray v.
+1987) (entitling plaintiff to gain access to list, compiled by U.S. Attorney, of persons in IRS to whom disclosures of grand jury materials about plaintiff were made); Ray v.
 DOJ, 558 F. Supp.
 226, 228 (D.D.C.
-1982) (addresses of private persons who requested plaintiff’s records required to be released to plaintiff notwithstanding that “concern about possible harrassment [sic] of these individuals may be legitimate”), aff’d, 720 F.2d 216 (D.C.
+1982) (requiring addresses of private persons who requested plaintiff’s records to be released to plaintiff notwithstanding that “concern about possible harrassment [sic] of these individuals may be legitimate”), aff’d, 720 F.2d 216 (D.C.
 Cir.
-1983) (unpublished table decision); cf. Quinn, 1995 WL 341513, at *1 (no records to disclose in response to request for accounting because there were no disclosures that required accounting); Beaven v.
+1983) (unpublished table decision); cf. Quinn, 1995 WL 341513, at *1 (finding no records to disclose in response to request for accounting because there were no disclosures that required accounting); Beaven v.
 DOJ, No. 03-84, 2007 WL 1032301, at *23 (E.D.
 Ky.
-March 30, 2007) (finding accounting provisions not applicable for unauthorized disclosures because provisions only cover disclosures made under subsection (b)).
+Mar.
+30, 2007) (finding accounting provisions not applicable for unauthorized disclosures because provisions only cover disclosures made under subsection (b)).
 However, subsection (c)(3) makes an explicit exception “for disclosures made under subsection (b)(7).”
 5 U.S.C. § 552a(c)(3); see also Lora v.
 INS, No. 2:02cv756, 2002 WL 32488472, at *2 (E.D.
 Va.
 Oct.
-8, 2002) (where the court found that the agency had disclosed information to an AUSA pursuant to subsection (b)(7) and plaintiff claimed that the agency failed to keep accounting records (given that plaintiff had requested information about disclosures from the agency and the agency had responded that plaintiff’s file contained no record of disclosure), citing subsection (c)(3) and holding that “to the extent plaintiff alleges that defendant’s failure to give him information about disclosures from his . . . file violated his rights under [the Privacy Act], plaintiff’s complaint fails to state a claim”), aff’d per curiam, 61 F. App’x 80 (4th Cir.
+8, 2002) (holding that “to the extent plaintiff alleges that defendant’s failure to give him information about disclosures from his . . . file violated his rights under [the Privacy Act], plaintiff’s complaint fails to state a claim” (where the court found that the agency had disclosed information to an AUSA pursuant to subsection (b)(7) and plaintiff claimed that the agency failed to keep accounting records (given that plaintiff had requested information about disclosures from the agency and the agency had responded that plaintiff’s file contained no record of disclosure)), aff’d per curiam, 61 F. App’x 80 (4th Cir.
 2003).